 Fire Prevention expert Philip Schaenman produced a highly regarded study report titled, Global Concepts in Residential Fire Safety: Part 1, Best Practices from England, Scotland, Sweden and Norway (2007).
 Since that time, fire prevention is viewed differently by politicians, firefighters, and the general public.
 They “get it” and work collectively to prevent fires before they start.

 So, what does MySafe:LA do about CRR?

 We start by assessing risk in the community.
 Where are buildings most likely to burn?
 Who is most likely to die in those fires?
 Where will earthquake damage be most significant?
+Where are people most likely to be hit by cars or trains.
 Those types of questions must come first.

 The next step is to create a demographic profile of the areas within the community that are at risk.
 That may start with a review of census data, but it cannot stop there.
 There is so much more information required – and in fact that may be more relevant.
 For MySafe:LA, we look at things like Title 1 schools (schools where students are considered to be in poverty or transient).
 We talk to the Department of Aging.
 We look at fire histories.
 We review data from the National Fire Incident Reporting System (called NFIRS by firefighters).
 And we look at a lot of other demographic factors as well.

 Once we have that data organized, we put the academic issues aside and take a practical look.
 “What’s happening, guys?”
 “Where are things going sideways?”
 And, we look at history.
 Where did significant earthquakes occur in California.
 In the world.
 How might those affect us?
 Where are buildings burning?
 At what time of year?
 At what time of day?

 Finally, we combine the academic with the practical – and that establishes how we need to move forward with the process of education, awareness, and risk reduction practices.
 I’ll address our practices in another entry in the future.